New for 2021 entry – explaining the impact of coronavirus

 - any relevant information about the student’s home learning environment (e.g. access to technology, space to work at home, access to other learning resources, support of family members or carers).

-- You’ll either receive an email from us, or if you work in the school the applicant is applying from, the application will be available in Adviser Track.
+- You’ll either receive an email from us, or if you work in the school the applicant is applying from, the application will be available in the adviser portal.

 - Read the whole application so you understand their intended career path, chosen courses and preferred places of study.